George Anson Starkweather (New York politician): Biography

 Starkweather was born in Preston, Connecticut on May 19, 1794.
 He attended the local schools of Preston and worked on his father's farm until he began attendance at Union College.
 He graduated in 1819 and was a member of Phi Beta Kappa.
 Starkweather taught school while studying law with his brother Samuel.
 He was admitted to the bar in 1823 and practiced in Cooperstown, New York.

 Starkweather was active in the New York Militia for several years in the 1820s and served as major, lieutenant colonel, and colonel of the 12th Artillery Regiment prior to being discharged.
 A Democrat, Starkweather was chairman of the party's Otsego County corresponding committee and a delegate to numerous county and state conventions.
 He was a delegate to the 1835 Democratic National Convention, and was chosen to serve as the convention's secretary.

 In addition to his political activities, Starkweather was active in local government in Cooperstown and Otsego County.
 Among the positions he held were county commissioner of deeds, county surrogate judge, town supervisor, and chairman of the county board of supervisors.

+Congress

 In 1846, Starkweather was the successful Democratic nominee for a seat in the United States House of Representatives.
 He served in the 30th United States Congress (March 4, 1847 - March 3, 1849).
 During his term, Starkweather made a speech in opposition to extending slavery beyond the states in which it already existed, which was the subject of favorable mentions in the country's newspapers.